AviusX/linux-navigator/README.md

    2. Navigate the same way as you would with general usage.

   #### Viewing help
-   1. Type `nn --help` to view print help and view command usage and options.
+   1. Type `nn --help` to print help and view command usage and options.

 ## Uninstallation